Roman Dziadkiewicz

 Roman Dziadkiewicz (b.
 1972, Opole)

-— artist, researcher, curator,
+— artist, researcher, curator, mediator and poet;

 Co-founder of StreamArtStudio